vineelko/patina/docs/src/dev/testing.md

 Benchmarking is another way to write tests.
 Instead of caring about code passing for failing certain requirements, you are instead investigating the performance of certain regions of code.
 Patina uses the [criterion](https://crates.io/crates/criterion) crate for benchmarking, so one should follow it's documentation when writing benchmarks.
-Multiple crates (including patina_sdk and patina_internal_collections) also have some benchmark examples to follow.
+Multiple crates (including the patina and patina_internal_collections crates) also have some benchmark examples to follow.

 Benchmark results are shown on the command line, but graphics are available in the `target/criterion` folder.